Scholarships and Financial Assistance

 Financial Assistance / Scholarships Program

 The mission of the American College of Greece is to be at the forefront and to contribute to the field of education.
-For this reason it offers high-quality educational programs and unique opportunities to the young people that study here, thus making an important contribution to society that has its roots in the founding of the institution 140 years ago.
+For this reason, it offers high-quality educational programs and unique opportunities to the young people that study here, thus making an important contribution to society that has its roots in the founding of the institution in 1875.

 Pierce’s aim is to provide opportunities for access to Education to more young people .